 Dr Luke Nottage, Special Counsel

 Dr Luke Nottage is a lawyer, academic and technical assistance consultant based in Sydney, specialising in foreign investment regulation, cross-border arbitration, product safety law and international business law generally.
 He has extensive experience especially regarding North and Southeast Asia.
 He was admitted as a legal practitioner in New Zealand in 1995, and in New South Wales in 2001 when he joined the University of Sydney Law School, where he is Professor of Comparative and Transnational Business Law and co-director of the Australian Network for Japanese Law.
 Luke has also practised as a barrister.
 He has been involved in arbitration and litigation in various roles since 1995, for proceedings in Australia, Japan, the US and the UK.
-He has consulted for law reform projects for the OECD, EC, UNDP, ASEAN and the government of Japan, relating to dispute resolution and/or consumer protection.
+He has consulted for law reform projects for the OECD, EC, UNDP, ASEAN and the governments of Japan and Saudi Arabia, relating to dispute resolution and/or consumer protection.